-To ensure that students are prepared to take advantage of the educational opportunities available at California State University, Fresno, each international student who must submit TOEFL scores will be required to participate in a post-admission testing program.
-The test will be administered during orientation immediately before the student's first matriculated semester.
-The purpose of the testing program is to assess strengths and weaknesses in oral and written English.
-As a result of the post-admission testing, a student may be required to enroll in certain English as a Second Language (ESL) courses.
+the testing program is to assess strengths and weaknesses in oral and written English.
+As a result of the postadmission testing, a student may be required to enroll in certain English as a Second Language (ESL) courses as a condition of admission.

-An undergraduate student whose academic qualifications are acceptable, but who has not achieved an acceptable TOEFL score, may be granted a conditional admission.
-Such a student must obtain an I-20 form (Certificate of Eligibility) from an English language school and attend an English as a Second Language (ESL) program.
-In order to transfer from a language school to
+An undergraduate student whose academic qualifications are acceptable, but who has not achieved an acceptable TOEFL score may be granted a conditional admission.
+Such a student must obtain an I-20 Form (Certificate of Eligibility) from an English language school and attend an English as a Second Language (ESL) Program.
+In order to transfer from a language school to California State University, Fresno a conditionally admitted student must present an acceptable score on the TOEFL.